Jade-ux/wunderlust_gallery/README.md

 Only two errors were found on the CSS validation checks:

 - A missing unit after the number '20' for the .shopping-cart-image class's margin attribute.
 I have noiw fixed that by adding the unit.
-- Overflow-x: clip is showing as not valid and I have therefore removed that.
+- Overflow-x: clip was showing as not valid and I have therefore removed that.

 ### Pep 8 testing